 For example, the following eating decisions could be totally in line with intuitive eating:

-Other times, intuitive eating might mean forgoing that yummy looking donut for avocado toast and eggs cause you know sugary food first thing in the morning makes you feel awful, or ordering a salad instead of pizza with your friends because you've got an early morning presentation for work the next day that you want to be on point for.
+Other times, intuitive eating might mean forgoing that yummy looking donut for avocado toast and eggs cause you know sugary food first thing in the morning makes you feel awful, or ordering a salad instead of pizza with your friends because you've got an early morning presentation and don’t want to be up all night with indigestion.

 Part of honoring your health, one of the 10 principles of intuitive eating, means respecting the fact that health is more complex than what foods go into your body.
 Stress management, social connectivity, sleep, joy/pleasure, spirituality, and movement all play a role in health, and probably a greater role than the food we eat.
 Honoring these other facets of health may mean compromising on nutrition.